fsquillace/pearl/doc/pearl-as-ide.md

 Usually, when you have to reboot you machine, you need to reopen several programs in tmux located in different windows.
 With pearl you can set it once for all.

-In '~/.config/pearl/envs' it is possible to add environments that describe the window structure and the program to execute for each session.
+In `~/.config/pearl/envs` it is possible to add environments that describe the window structure and the program to execute for each TMUX session.

 For example, your django project uses virtualenv and you need to activate it for each window you are creating.
 Moreover, let's suppose you want to have